PGM-Lab/InferPy/docs/notes/comparative_vae_mnist.rst

 Comparison: Variational auto-encoder
 ===========================================================

-Here we make a comparison between tensorflow-probability/Edward 2 and InferPy.
+Here we make a comparison between tensorflow-probability/Edward 2, Pyro and InferPy.
 As a running example, we will consider a variational auto-encoder (VAE) trained with the MNIST dataset containing handwritten digits.
 For the inference, SVI method will be used.